christina-elisha/chat-room/README.md

 # chat-room in Javascript
-an improved UI real-time chat room application using JavaScript and WebSockets involves both client-side and server-side code
+improved UI, real-time chat room,
+JavaScript and WebSockets
+client-side and server-side code

 # Node.js  # express.js  # websocket.js
 How It Works: